 Psychology is a science and psychologists employ the scientific method when acquiring new knowledge about their discipline.
 The aim of the module is to provide opportunities for students to develop a basic understanding of some of the scientific principles underpinning psychological research and the skills necessary to work and think like a psychologist.
 Students will engage in tasks that promote the ability to critically evaluate research, to employ a systematic approach to lab-based studies, and to write-up lab reports in the APA standard form.
-Students will also learn how to use the SPSS statistical package.
-Much of the teaching is front-loaded to ensure students are prepared for the higher- level methods in PSY204.
+Students will also learn how to use statistical software to visualise and analyse data.

 By the end of this module the student should be able to: